High order semi-Lagrangian methods for the incompressible Navier-Stokes equations: Introduction

-In \autoref{section:ProjMethods} we discuss various projection techniques for Runge-Kutta splitting methods (IMEX and semi-Lagrangian methods) applied to the Navier-Stokes equations, to motivate our approach.
-In \autoref{section:methods} we present our schemes and show how to obtain high order implicit-explicit and semi-Lagrangian methods for the incompressible Navier-Stokes equations. \autoref{section:Implementation} is devoted to the description of the implementation details.
-In this section we describe how we use techniques from \cite{Fischer1997} for the efficient solution of the linear algebraic systems.
+In \autoref{section:methods} we present our main scheme and show how to obtain high order implicit-explicit and semi-Lagrangian methods for the incompressible Navier--Stokes equations.
+The formal order analysis of these integrators applied to ODE problems has been addressed in \cite{ElenaBK2008} and \cite{ElenaBK2009}, an extension of the order analysis and convergence of the methods to the PDE context, is outside the scope of the present paper.
+In \autoref{section:Implementation} we describe the implementation details, we use techniques from \cite{Fischer1997} for the efficient solution of the linear algebraic systems.
 We obtain an overall strategy which resembles conventional projection schemes as described in \cite{guermond06aoo}, where, at each step in time, one only needs to solve a sequence of decoupled elliptic equations for the velocity and the pressure.
 In \autoref{NumExpr:sec} we report the numerical experiments.
-We provide numerical verification of the temporal order of the methods, and we demonstrate the clear benefits of the proposed semi-Lagrangian methods in the case of convection-dominated problems.
+We provide numerical verification of the temporal order of the methods, and we demonstrate the clear benefits of the semi-Lagrangian approach in the case of convection-dominated problems.